 Metadata will be one of these words that is tiptoeing into our daily vocabulary.
 This is mainly because of the exponential amount of data being generated and stored at every minute of every day.
 Did you know that the amount of existing data stored on the Internet doubles every two years (yikes!
-That's a lot of data!!!).
+That's a lot of data!).
 How are we going to sort through all that?
-And avoid losing time, possibly getting a few headaches on the way and, at worst, losing important data completely?
-Here is where the usefulness of Metadata comes in.
+And avoid losing time, getting a few headaches, and completely erasing important data?
+Here is where the usefulness of metadata comes in.

-To clarify, metadata is not to be mixed up with the actual contents, as metadata is not the content itself; instead, it describes the content of an object or piece of information.
+To clarify, metadata is not to be mixed up with actual content; metadata is not the content itself.
+Instead, it describes the content of an object or piece of information.

-One of the simplest ways to put it is "data about data" or "a set of data used to describe and represent an information object" or, even, "documentation that describes the stored data".
-For example, an email has written content or "information" within it, yet the metadata would be the time it was sent, the sender, the subject, etc.
+To put it simply, it’s "data about data" or "a set of data used to describe and represent an information object" or even "documentation that describes the stored data.”
+For example, an email has written content or "information" within it, yet the metadata would be the time it was sent, the sender, and the subject.

-But there are different kinds of metadata that make the system complete and operable.
-Let us run you through three different types of metadata.
+There are three different kinds of metadata that make the system complete and operable: descriptive, structural, and administrative.

-Descriptive metadata is basic information, who, what, when and where.
-Think of it as a description of a file or a piece of art with the plaque next to it.
-Descriptive metadata is there to help individuals know what they are looking at; therefore, the description changes depending on the contents of the object or information piece.
+Descriptive metadata is basic information: who, what, when and where.
+Think of it as a description of a file or a piece of art with the plaque next to it; it’s there to help individuals know what they are looking at and the description changes depending on the contents of the object or information piece.

 Time and date of creation

 Program or processes used for the creation of the data